An existing theme (often calm, ambient music or otherwise unsuited for fighting) is rearranged for a boss fight or The Very Definitely Final Dungeon

 - The final battle in Baldur's Gate.

 - Persona 3 has a boss remix of the main theme as you fight the final boss.
-And a battle rendition of The Poem for Everyone's Souls, aka The Velvet Room, for the penultimate boss fight.
+And a battle rendition of Aria of the Soul, aka The Velvet Room, for the penultimate boss fight.

 - In The Answer portion of Persona 3 FES, the final battle theme "Darkness" is a boss remix of the ending theme, "Brand New Days."

-- And Persona 4's final boss theme, "The Genesis", starts off as a dramatic, brooding piece, but it builds up towards a climax with an orchestral fanfare of "I'll Face Myself", one of the game's major Leitmotifs (which also happens to have a Boss Remix), finally building up to a triumphant finish with an instrumental version of "Reach Out To The Truth", the game's main battle theme (and arguably more the game's theme song than "Pursuing My True Self").
+- And Persona 4's final boss theme, "The Genesis", starts off as a dramatic, brooding piece, but it builds up towards a climax with an orchestral fanfare of "I'll Face Myself", one of the game's major Leitmotifs (which also happens to have a Boss Remix), finally building up to a triumphant finish with an instrumental version of "Reach Out To The Truth", the game's main battle theme.

 - Persona 3 Portable has "Danger Zone," the female protagonist's boss theme, which is a remix of the game's new opening theme, "Soul Phrase."
 The normal battle theme, "Wiping All Out", is something of a battle remix of "Soul Phrase" as well.
 In fact, a good deal of the female protagonist's new BGM consists of arrangements of "Soul Phrase" — similar to how several pieces of the male protagonist's BGM consist of "Burn My Dread" arrangements.

 - Typically occurs in the Paper Mario series, as before each boss encounter, a theme that is specific to the boss plays, which is then remixed for the battle.
 This is most obvious with bosses whose themes play multiple times before the actual fight, such as Bowser, Grodus, and Count Bleck.